meejah/carml/doc/installation.rst

  - The file ``requirements.txt`` has hashes for all dependencies, at the same versions as pinned in the wheel (and is included in the signature just checked on the tag).
 So install the dependencies:
- - ``python3 -m pip install --require-hashes --requirements requirements.txt``
+ - ``python3 -m pip install --require-hashes --no-deps --requirements requirements.txt``
  - Then, install the wheel file (and just that):
  - ``python3 -m pip install --no-deps carml-18.4.0-py3-none-any.whl``